Estern Canada day 30-37: New Brunswick and return to Chicago

 Just driving from Cleveland to Chicago.

-Estern Canada road trip days 27-29: Prince Edwars Island
+Estern Canada road day 27-29: Prince Edwars Island

 We arrived in Charlottetown in quite intense rain.
 Joanna interogated rangers at the Visitor Center and we stopped at Water Prince Corner Shop for early dinner.
 Great seafood: island mussles and lobster roll.
 Rain slowed down enough for a walk around the neighbourhood.
 We crossed the island to the north side and took a spot at Cavendish campground in PEI National Park: closest to the beach and next to shelter to stay under roof if heavy rain returned.
 Campground was partially closed with just some campers.
 The hurricane was still a couple of days away.